SUPPORT FOR DADS

 Book a time to chat with Aladdin or Erika

 Dads are recognizing how important it is to be present, helpful, loving and supportive to their partners in labour.
 We are asking men to think about what they bring to the birth space.
 Are they in their mature masculine?
 Can they witness their partner in her birthing power or do they want to fix or rescue?
 Are they learning about natural childbirth so they can work with it, not fear it?
 Do they want to know how to help reduce unneccssary interventions and improve health?
-The capacity for growth and empowerment as a dad to be is there for the taking.
+The capacity for growth and empowerment as a dad is here for the taking.

 Knowing that we were going to have a birth partner with us during the birth was very comforting for me during Stef’s pregnancy.
 My expectation was that we would be having a minimum 10 hour birth and I felt completely supported knowing that Erika would be there not just as an extra set of hands but someone Stef had come to feel really close to during the pre-birth consultations.
 As it turned out the birth was so quick Erika made it only minutes before the birth, and I don’t think I even had time to massage Stef’s back.
 Thanks so much Erika for your support and education which we feel was integral in the ease and speed of the birth of our beautiful baby girl Loup!